 - Scaling and Root Planing

+The initial therapy to establish gum health involves mechanical removal of the microbial plaque and tartar using specialized curettes.
 It is called scaling and root planing (SRP) or deep cleaning.
 Scaling refers to the process of scraping off tartar from above and below the gum line.
 While root planing refers to the process of removing rough spots on the tooth root where pathogens gather.

 - Laser Surgery

 Laser surgery for gum disease, also called LANAP.
 Gum therapy is mainly about removing tartar in periodontal pockets.
 Laser gum surgery uses laser (an intense and narrow beam of light of a single wavelength) to not only remove tartar but also to vaporize infected or diseased pocket-lining epithelium (debridement) without causing damage to the underlying connective tissue.It also slows or stops loss of attachment, reduces pocket depth, and stimulates regeneration of the periodontium.

 Benefits of Lanap